Ecclesiastes 11

 - Ecclesiastes 12:14For God shall bring every work into judgment, with every secret thing, whether it be good, or whether it be evil.The book's own restatement of verse 9 - every work, even the hidden, brought before God.

-- John 15:11These things have I spoken unto you, that my joy might remain in you, and that your joy might be full.The joy of verse 9 brought to its fullness - gladness that the coming judgment does not cancel but secures.
+- John 15:11These things have I spoken unto you, that my joy might remain in you, and that your joy might be full.The joy of verse 9 brought to its fullness - gladness secured and deepened by the One who holds the judgment.

 - Numbers 15:39that ye seek not after your own heart and your own eyes, after which ye use to go a whoring.The shadow side of walking after heart and eyes (v.
 9) - why the Preacher binds the joy to the judgment.